Please read this page alongside the NEU’s main advice on Covid-19, which covers a range of general matters.

 - The guidance (and law) state that all health and safety reps be consulted whether in recognised or non-recognised workplaces.

 How can I be protected from parental expectations around childcare, expected grades and student support?

-Can the college demand I take my holidays now?
+Can the college demand when I take my holidays?

-NEU does not agree that staff should be asked to take their holidays involuntarily.
+The NEU does not agree that staff should be asked to take their holidays involuntarily.
 Any proposals must be discussed with trade unions.
-This is not the time for colleges to make blanket decisions around leave or anything else without full support from the trade unions.
-We all want to be part of the solution, not creating further divisions or problems.
 Of course, there may be reason for reviewing holiday periods, but this must not happen without consultation and agreement.

 What other sources of information are available?

 Information and guidance are changing rapidly at this time.
 You can keep update with the latest information on post 16 education and training including assessment, safety protocols and support for the sector on our website here NEU Post-16.

 You may also find the following links helpful